Updated: May 2008

 In 1829 in Bologna, Balfe composed his first Cantata.
 He specifically wrote it for his friend the future great soprano, Giulia Grisi, then aged 18.
 She performed it with the tenor Francesco Pedrazzi with much success.

-'He also composed several other Cantatas, one for the great singer Maria Malibran, and one for such other illustrious singers as the mezzo-soprano, Pauline Viardot-Garcia and the tenor Gilbert Duprez.
-Balfe and his wife Lina, also participated with Viardot-Garcia and Duprez, along with H. Nissen, A. Dupont and W. Weiss in Paris in March 1842.
+'He also composed at least eight other Cantatas, one for the great singer Maria Malibran, and one for such other illustrious singers as the mezzo-soprano, Pauline Viardot-Garcia (Malibran's sister) and the great tenor, Gilbert Duprez in Paris in 1842.

-Balfe composed his better known Cantata Mazeppa later on.
+Balfe composed his better known Cantata Mazeppa later on in 1862 to words by J. Rankin.

 5.8) The Composer's only known Symphony